gerkill/Memory-Game/README.md

 *Should my function be this many lines of code?*

 Things to  note:
-1. Used a css technique to make Title and Scoring disappear as smoky text after 60s.
+1. Used a css technique (author cited) to make Title and Scoring disappear as smoky text after 60s.
 2. Trying to keep the html very simple and spare by calling the deck items from the js file.